 Enjoying the surrounding mountains from within the national park

 After breakfast, I take a rest a bit, as I no longer have any grand intentions; no day-lasting trekkings for me.
-After lunch, I visit the Hoang Lien National Park that offers an excellent overview of the surrounding mountains at its highest point.
+After lunch, I visit the Hoang Lien National Park that offers an excellent overview of the surrounding mountains at their highest point.
 You cannot see them all this afternoon; the clouds hide many tops.
 Though you do see several ethnic hill tribes in Sapa, the place itself is, as expected, a large tourist city.
 Many people walk around in their traditional garb, but you feel that there is commerce behind it.
 They do sell beautiful things, though, but for now, I can still restrain myself.

 Bars tend to fill up late in Sapa

 After a refreshing shower, I take dinner in a restaurant built in colonial style; the food is excellent, and beautiful lounge music plays in the background.
 Afterward, I want to have a drink and walk into a copy of an English pub.
 While I am the only customer at first, gradually the place fills up.
 Not that I really get into a conversation, so I drink a few beers and return back to the hotel.

 In search of the ethnic hill tribes in Sapa

 The next morning I am not feeling well, so I go back to sleep after breakfast.
 In the early afternoon, I start my exploration of the ethnic hill tribes in Sapa and decide to walk to Cat Cat Village, the closest ethnic settlement, a 3-kilometer trip downhill.
 The views are beautiful, but the villagers themselves are very accustomed to tourists.
 I descend an extra kilometer to a waterfall, rest a bit and start the big climb up, which is not too hard at a leisurely pace.
 To see authentic ethnic hill tribes in Sapa, you have to travel a lot further down and undertake serious trekking in the area.